 - The conventional direction of an electric current is the direction in which a positive charge would move.
 Henceforth, the current flowing in the external circuit is directed away from the positive terminal and toward the negative terminal of the battery.

 When our clothes are crumpled, we use the iron box to make our clothes crisp and neat.
-Well, you might wonder how does the iron box get hot?
-The heating effect of electric current is the answer to this.
-There are many such devices that work on the heating effect of electric current.
+Iron box works on the principle of heating effect of current.
+There are many such devices that work on the heating effect.

 - The time ‘t‘ for which the current flows.
 The longer the current flows in a conductor more heat is generated.

 - The electrical resistance of the conductor.
-Higher the resistance, higher the heat produced.
+Higher the resistance, the higher the heat produced.